sloan-holzman/proton/README.md

 ## Outstanding TODOs

 1. Increase test coverage, particularly for database queries
+2. Confirm casing for database tables and columns (snake_case, upper CamelCase, lower camelCase)
-2. Update ```getBlobStorageIdInconsistenciesByType``` to save results of each of the three sub-queries along with a timestamp, then only run each sub-query if the last run was outside of a set time bound, and add try/catch blocks with possible retries.
+3. Update ```getBlobStorageIdInconsistenciesByType``` to save results of each of the three sub-queries along with a timestamp, then only run each sub-query if the last run was outside of a set time bound, and add try/catch blocks with possible retries.
 In other words, follow pattern established in ``getNumReferencesByBlobStorageId``.